BMX RACING

 Health and Safety

-1. All competitors, team managers, and schools are reminded that they compete at their own risk and absolve the TGBMX Club, Zespri AIMS Games Trust, event director, race commissaire, all officials, helpers, and volunteers from any blame or claim.
+1. All competitors, team managers, and schools are reminded that they compete at their own risk and absolve the Tauranga BMX Club, AIMS Games Trust, event director, race commissaire, all officials, helpers, and volunteers from any blame or claim.

 2. The track is challenging and a moderate to high level of fitness is required.

-3. Officials will be located on track with radio coverage to other officials and St John and race commissaire and event director in case of emergency.
+3. Officials will be located on track with radio coverage to other officials, medics, race commissaire and event director in case of emergency.

-4. It is the individuals and school’s responsibility to have their bikes in a safe and working condition and adhere to the Health and Safety plan set out by the TGBMX Club.
+4. It is the individuals' and the school’s responsibility to have their bikes in a safe and working condition and adhere to the Health and Safety plan set out by the Tauranga BMX Club.

 Race Commissaire

-1. The TGBMX Club appoints the race commissaire to whom general complaints can be directed.
+1. The Tauranga BMX Club appoints the race commissaire to whom general complaints can be directed.

 2. Complaints must be lodged by team managers only, with riders on their bike in full safety gear, within 10 minutes of the completion of the race on the official disputes form.